How concentrated are shining skills in particular disciplines or practices?

 This set of column charts represents how each term is distributed across 34 research disciplines.

-The column charts illustrate how widely used each term is across disciplines, but how about application areas, such as the UN's Sustainable Development Goals (SDGs)?
+The column charts illustrate the distribution of thinking skills across disciplines, but we can also examine the distribution across application areas, such as the UN's Sustainable Development Goals (SDGs):

 This heatmap represents the relative prevalence of each term in documents associated with the 17 SDGs.

-Having considered the distribution of the terms over disciplines and SDGs separately, we might ask a simple question: how are those distributions related?
+Having considered the distribution of terms over disciplines and SDGs separately, we might ask how those distributions are related:

 This scatter plot (or bubble chart) represents the prevalence of each term and how concentrated or distributed those terms are.